 Volunteering

-Would you like to make a positive difference in public protection and the practice of the professions regulated through the ACMDTT?
-Volunteering on a College committee or Council is a great way to make an impact on how the professions serve Albertans.
+Volunteering on a College committee or Council is a great way to impact how the professions serve Albertans.
 Meetings are held virtually and in-person when possible.
-Training, travel and accommodation are provided by the College.
+The College provides training, travel, and accommodations.

 • Can examine facts without bias